How to Open Windows Mobility Center in Windows 11/10?

 Using the Run dialog is also helpful when certain menu options are hidden or unavailable.
 It provides direct access to system utilities without extra navigation.

-3: Access Windows Mobility Centre Through the Control Panel
+3: Access Windows Mobility Center Through the Control Panel

-Another reliable method to open the Windows Mobility Centre is through the Control Panel.
+Another reliable method to open the Windows Mobility Center is through the Control Panel.
 Although the Control Panel is gradually being replaced by the Settings app, it still contains many useful tools.

 Click on the Start menu and type Control Panel in the search bar.
 Select the Control Panel from the search results to open it.
 Once the Control Panel window appears, set the view option to Large icons or Small icons.
 This makes it easier to locate all available features.

-Look for the option named Windows Mobility Centre and click on it.
+Look for the option named Windows Mobility Center and click on it.
 The Mobility Centre window will open, allowing you to adjust various portable device settings.

 This method is particularly useful if you prefer navigating through traditional Windows settings instead of using shortcuts or commands.

-4: Open Windows Mobility Centre Using Windows Search
+4: Open Windows Mobility Center Using Windows Search

 Windows Search is one of the simplest ways to find and open built-in tools.
 It allows you to locate applications and settings quickly by typing their names.

 Click on the Start button or press the Windows key on your keyboard.
-In the search bar, type Windows Mobility Centre.
+In the search bar, type Windows Mobility Center.
 As you type, Windows will display matching results.

 This method is especially helpful for beginners who are not familiar with keyboard shortcuts or system commands.

-Make a Desktop Shortcut for Windows Mobility Centre
+Make a Desktop Shortcut for Windows Mobility Center

-If you frequently use the Windows Mobility Centre, creating a desktop shortcut can save time.
+If you frequently use the Windows Mobility Center, creating a desktop shortcut can save time.
 This allows you to open the tool instantly with a single click.

 A new shortcut icon will appear on your desktop.
-Double-click this icon whenever you want to open the Mobility Centre quickly.
+Double-click this icon whenever you want to open the Mobility Center quickly.

 This method is ideal for users who regularly adjust brightness, battery settings, or presentation mode and want quick access without using menus or search.

-On some desktop computers, the Windows Mobility Centre may not be available by default.
+On some desktop computers, the Windows Mobility Center may not be available by default.
 This is because the feature is primarily designed for laptops.
 However, it can be enabled manually.

 Editing the registry should be done carefully because incorrect changes can affect system performance.
 It is recommended only for advanced users.